UNCLASSIFIED (U)

 a.
 The RSO or PSO must brief all employees and contractors assigned to the post on permanent change of station.
 The briefing must include the information on CI.
 The RSO or PSO should make unclassified briefings available to adult dependents of employees and to contractors on a voluntary basis.

 b.
-This policy applies to all executive branch agencies under COM authority.
+This policy applies to all executive branch employees under COM authority regardless of their home agency.

 c.
-For the purpose of this section, the term “contractor” is defined as a U.S. personal services contractor serving under COM authority or an employee of a commercial firm having a contract with the U.S. Government and serving under COM authority.
+For the purpose of this section, the term “contractor” is defined as a U.S. personal services contractor under COM authority or an employee of a commercial firm having a contract with the U.S. Government and assigned to a U.S. mission overseas.

 12 FAM 263.2 CI Awareness Training

-DS/ICI/CI conducts CI and security awareness training programs, in coordination with the DS Training Center and other agencies, for the following employees and their dependents:
+DS/DO/CI conducts CI and security awareness training programs, in coordination with the Foreign Service Institute and the Foreign Affairs Training Center (FASTC), and with other agencies, for the following employees and their dependents:

-(3) Contractors and other Department personnel assigned to critical and high threat CI posts;
+(3) Contractors and other Department personnel assigned to critical HUMINT threat CI posts;

 Post threat levels are defined and identified on the SETL (classified), which is published by DS.